• Skip to primary navigation

 How to make a Hovercraft

 Hovercrafts are really interesting as they move on top of a layer of air.
-The layer of air reduces friction allowing the hovercraft to move quickly over both land and sea.
-We’ve been learning about friction recently, which is quite a difficult topic to grasp, but a hovercraft is a useful demonstration.
+The layer of air reduces friction allowing the hovercraft to move quickly over land and sea.
+We’ve been learning about friction recently, which is a complex topic to grasp, but a mini hovercraft made with a balloon and CD is a helpful demonstration.

 • Balloon